Win over stakeholders with a single view of change in weeks

 2. Business capacity.

-Even if there was not a risk of change saturation and fatigue, there is constantly a challenge of limited business capacity to undergo change versus ‘keeping the lights on’ activities, or on executing business-as-usual tasks.
-This includes both the capacity to undergo change for those impacted by the change, and also for subject-matter-experts from the business who may be pulled by multiple projects and thereby have limited bandwidth.
+Even if there was not a risk of change saturation and fatigue, there is constantly a challenge of limited business capacity to change versus ‘keeping the lights on’ activities or executing business-as-usual tasks.
+This includes both the capacity to change for those impacted by the change, and also for subject-matter-experts from the business who may be pulled by multiple projects and thereby have limited bandwidth.

 3. Change portfolio management